TVRI: Structure

 TVRI is designated as public broadcasting institution per Act No. 32 of 2002 on Broadcasting, which defined as a "legal entity established by the state, independent, neutral, not commercial, and has the function to provide services for the public benefit".
 Its duty, according to Government Regulation No. 13 of 2005, is "to provide the healthy information, education and entertainment services, (maintain) social control and unity, and preserve the nation's culture for the whole public benefit by organizing television broadcast that reaches all parts of the Unitary State of the Republic of Indonesia".

 TVRI organization structure consists of five Board of Supervisors (Dewan Pengawas) appointed by the People's Representative Council (DPR) and six Board of Directors (Dewan Direksi) appointed by the Board of Supervisors.
 Both are sworn in by the President, serve for five years and renewable once.
+It also has an Internal Supervisory Unit (Satuan Pengawasan Intern), which reports internal finance and operational supervision to the Board of Directors.

 According to article 15 of the Broadcasting Act, TVRI is funded by several sources such as broadcasting fees, annual state budget (drafted by the government and approved by the DPR), community contribution, and advertisement, as well as other legal efforts related to its broadcasting operation.
 In fact, as of today the broadcasting fee is yet to be implemented, and for "other legal efforts" TVRI is asked to generate "non-tax state revenue" by various funding sources besides annual state budget; such as website ads, training service, professional certification, assets rent, program production, multiplexing service, and programming royalty.
 Previously, "television fee" has existed to supplement TVRI funding besides the government budget until the 1990s, but later abolished.

 As of 2018 TVRI has approximately 4,300 employees, with an estimated 1,800 of whom being based in Jakarta.
-90% of its employees are civil servants under Ministry of Communication and Information Technology, though the network is not a part of the ministry.
+90% of its employees are civil servants under Ministry of Communication and Information Technology, now Ministry of Communication and Digital Affairs, though the network is not under the ministry.